senzing-garage/docker-compose-demo/docs/docker-compose-kafka-db2/README.md

 ### Volumes

-The output of `yum install senzingapi` placed files in different directories.
+The output of `yum install senzingapi` places files in different directories.
 Create a folder for each output directory.

 1. :pencil2: Option #1.